 How we can help.

+We can advise on the prospects for a successful judicial review challenge to the decision in question.
+We can also then represent you in those judicial proceedings when an application is called for.
+In addition, we can advise on any alternative methods of resolving any dispute, such as using a public body’s complaints procedure or referring the matter to the relevant ombudsman.
 Judicial review proceedings would involve an application to the High Court on the grounds of illegality, irrationality or procedural unfairness.
 Legal Aid may be available to cover your costs in such proceedings, and further details regarding this and other forms of funding can be provided on request.